 The Souris River enters the Assiniboine in the Assiniboine Corridor Wildlife Management Area

-A few years back I sent the following letter to the Minister of Sustainable Development and to the Wildlife Branch:
+My first letter to the Minister of Sustainable Development and to the Wildlife Branch:

 We are disturbed by the use (and abuse) of the Assiniboine Corridor WMA - at Souris Mouth by inconsiderate gun enthusiasts for target practice and general mayhem.

 This historically important and beautiful site is being trashed.
 The attached photos show destruction of signage and litter ... hundreds of shell casings - beer cans and cigarette packages.

 The vandalism sends a clear message as to what these people think about the "ecologically significant" area.

 That is only half the picture.
 Imagine how disconcerting it is to have one's Sunday afternoon walk marred by gunfire.
 What does that have to do with the concept of Wildlife Management?